 Why This Post?

-We love giving back to the community, and helping the community every way possible.
+We love giving back to the community and helping the community in every way possible.
 So, we know and believe how WordCamps could be beneficial for businesses.
-But in every WordCamp we see many businesses very capable to sponsor, choose not to, and this discussion is very common – whats the benefit of sponsoring.
+But in every WordCamp, we see many businesses very capable to sponsor, choose not to, and this discussion is very common – what's the benefit of sponsoring.
 If you just attend and network with people that enough.
 We wanted to show with data, and in detail how Sponsoring is really beneficial, to those who are in doubt, so maybe other companies like us will consider sponsoring in future.
-If you look at WordCamp Europe recently released report how they handle total finance you will understand the importance of Sponsor, sponsored beared litarally 80% of all costs in WordCamp Europe 2017!
+If you look at WordCamp Europe's recently released a report on how they handle total finance you will understand the importance of Sponsor, sponsored bore litarally 80% of all costs in WordCamp Europe 2017!